Talking to your parents about Global Health care

 It can be hard for any of us to accept difficult truths, especially when it comes to our own abilities.
 As our parents age, they will slowly lose their independence.
-They may face frailty, memory loss or even chronic disease; everyday tasks such as preparing a meal or driving to the store pose a challenge.
-Your primary concern is for their safety but you also respect their desire for independence.
+They may face memory loss or even chronic disease; everyday tasks such as preparing a meal or driving to the store could pose a risk.
+Your primary concern is for their safety, but you also respect their desire for independence.

-At Global Health, we have helped thousands of families navigate the difficult waters of aging.
-We create personalized care plans for seniors so they receive the lifestyle assistance, personal care and companionship that is suited to their needs while maintaining as much independence as possible.
+At Global Health, we have helped thousands of families navigate the process of aging.
+We create personalized care plans for seniors so they receive the lifestyle assistance, personal care and companionship that suits their needs, while maintaining as much independence as possible.
 We provide families with peace of mind and older adults with security and comfort.
-Our framework for an open and honest discussion about home care can help you and your loved ones recognize the need for care and understand how it can positively impact your lives.
+Our framework for an open and honest discussion about home care can help you and your loved one recognize the need for care and understand how it can positively impact lives.

-Warning Signs That Your Parents Need Care At Home:
+Signs That Your Parents Need Care at Home:

 Increasing Forgetfulness